 15 Information handling and retention

-Existing Security Features: Health data is retained in cloud.
-Retentions policy for the data storage is of 6 months.
+Existing Security Features: All the data transferred from the SmartMedic device to cloud using the tablet.
+Accumulated data is retained in cloud.
+Retention policy for the data storage is of 6 months.

 16 Transmission confidentiality and integrity

-SmartMedic Solution Component: Device, Tablet & Nurse Station Application
+SmartMedic Solution Components: Device, Tablet & Nurse Station Application

-Existing Security Features: Transmits data only via a point-to-point dedicated channel between SmartMedic device and Tablet.
-The data at rest and data in motion is encrypted using a strong encryption mechanism implemented within the SmartMedic solution, which safeguards the data from prying eyes.
-The ability of the device to ensure unauthorized access does not compromise the integrity and confidentiality of sensitive information stored on the device.
-SmartMedic solution will handle data integrity checking mechanisms of stored data.
-Customer only needs to provide the secure encrypted channel for the communication between the SmartMedic solution’s components i.e. SmartMedic cloud application and the Nurse Station user.
+Existing Security Features: SmartMedic solution platform transmits data only via a point-to-point dedicated channel between SmartMedic device and Tablet.
+The data at rest and data in transit is encrypted using a strong encryption mechanism implemented within the SmartMedic solution, which safeguards the data from unauthorized access.
+SmartMedic solution will handle data integrity checking mechanisms of transmitted data.
+Customer (HDO) only needs to provide the secure interface for the communication between the SmartMedic solution’s components i.e., Stryker cloud and the Nurse Station application.

-Recommendation for customer (HDO): The customer is not allowed to access device and tablet component.
-The customer only needs to provide the secure encrypted channel for communication between the SmartMedic solution’s component i.e., the tablet and SmartMedic cloud application.
-All network connections are considered in determining appropriate security controls like Wi-Fi (consider authentication protocols supported, such as WPA2 EAP-TLS) for the communication between the SmartMedic solution’s components i.e., Stryker Cloud and the Nurse Station.
+Recommendation for customer (HDO): The access and management of the device and tablet is not provided for HDO.
+The customer (HDO) needs to provide the secure interface for communication between the SmartMedic solution’s component i.e., the tablet and Stryker cloud.
+All network connections are considered in determining appropriate security controls like Wi-Fi (consider authentication protocols supported, such as WPA2 EAP-TLS) for the communication between the SmartMedic solution’s components i.e., Stryker Cloud and the Nurse Station Application.

 17 Security Alerts, Advisories, and Directives